Battery storage is here

 How can I learn more about battery storage systems?

-If you are interested in learning more about battery storage systems, please attend a SMUD class to get a better grasp of this new technology.
+If you are interested in learning more about battery storage systems, you can attend a SMUD class to get a better grasp of this new technology.
 Also, get multiple bids before you sign a contract.

 Does SMUD have any requirements on how I install my battery?